FalarzEdu/backend-ur-project/README.md

 1. Clone this repository into your machine.
 2. Navigate to the root directory of the project.
+3. Import the database under the "sql" directory into your DBMS (Database Management System).
-3. Change the standard user and its password and the root password in the "docker-compose.yml" file if necessary.
+4. Change the standard user and its password and the root password in the "docker-compose.yml" file if necessary.

 ```
 environment: